-Hitachi ID Password Manager is an integrated solution for managing user credentials, across multiple systems and applications.
-Organizations depend on Password Manager to simplify the management of those credentials for users, to reduce IT support cost and to improve the security of login processes.
+Password Manager is an integrated solution for managing credentials across systems and applications.
+It simplifies the management of passwords, tokens, smart cards, security questions and biometrics.
+Password Manager lowers IT support cost and improves the security of login processes.

 Users have too many passwords.
 A typical user in a large organization may have 10 to 20 passwords used to sign into different systems and applications.
 Users respond to this complexity by: